JanHerca/urantiapedia/output/wikijs/article/David_Kantor/The_Kingdom_and_the_Supreme.md

 > . . .
 Jesus explained that the kingdom of heaven was an evolutionary experience, beginning here on earth and progressing up through successive life stations to Paradise. [[UB 142:7.3](/en/The_Urantia_Book/142#p7_3)]

-The Supreme Being “_is a synthetic coordinator of all creature-Creator universe activities._” [[UB 0:7.7](/en/The_Urantia_Book/0#p7_7)]
+The Supreme Being “_is a synthetic co-ordinator of all creature-Creator universe activities._” [[UB 0:7.9](/en/The_Urantia_Book/0#p7_9)]

-> The faith of Jesus [provided for]. . .  deliverance from the limitations of self-consciousness through the attainment of the cosmic levels of the Supreme mind and by co-ordination with the attainments of all other self-conscious beings. . .  the perfected oneness with Deity in and through the Supreme. . .  [[UB 101:6.8](/en/The_Urantia_Book/101#p6_8)]
+> The faith of Jesus [provided for]. . .  deliverance from the limitations of self-consciousness through the attainment of the cosmic levels of the Supreme mind and by co-ordination with the attainments of all other self-conscious beings. . .  the perfected oneness with Deity in and through the Supreme. . .  [[UB 101:6.13,15](/en/The_Urantia_Book/101#p6_13)]

 > By this process [fostering a seeking of the Father’s will] of gradually changing man’s will and thus affecting human decisions, Michael and his associates are likewise gradually but certainly changing the entire course of human evolution, social and otherwise. [[UB 170:2.6](/en/The_Urantia_Book/170#p2_6)]